gnehz972/word4you/word4you-python/README.md

 ==================================================

 Choose an action:
-s - Save to wordbook
-r - Regenerate explanation
-p - Preview what will be saved k - Skip this word
+s - Save to vocabulary notebook r - Regenerate explanation p - Preview what will be saved k - Skip this word